Answering Common Questions about Infertility

 - 10 percent of the time, the diagnosis is unexplained, which means the testing yielded no conclusive explanation

 If you haven’t had success after a year of trying, you should make plans to see a fertility specialist.
-Individuals and couples with known issues such as endometriosis, polycystic ovarian syndrome, male factor infertility or irregular cycles may want to consider seeing a fertility specialist right away.
+Individuals and couples with known infertility issues such as endometriosis, polycystic ovarian syndrome, male factor infertility or irregular cycles may want to consider seeing a fertility specialist right away.

+There are two different types of infertility that couples can be classified into, primary and secondary.
 Primary infertility is the term used for individuals who have never conceived or successfully carried a pregnancy to term.
 Secondary infertility refers to the inability to conceive and complete a pregnancy after at least one successful pregnancy.

 Though dealing with infertility issues can lead to stressful situations in your life, Red Rock Fertility can offer resources to help you achieve a successful pregnancy.
 Developing a basic understanding of infertility in women and men, as well as potential treatments, can empower you and your partner as you take action to become parents.